SATURDAY MORNING CHILDREN'S TV SHOWS IN THE 70S AND 80S

 The show was a huge success, but was replaced by Saturday Superstore in 1982 as the presenters agreed that it was time to move on.
 Although I preferred Swap Shop over Tiswas, like many kids, I would occasionally switch over to ITV when there were any "boring bits" to watch Chris Tarrant and co.

 For those of you who didn't grow-up in the 70s or early 80s, Tiswas was a kids TV Show created by ATV, and was aired between January 1974 and April 1982 on Saturday mornings on ITV.
 It was first shown only on the Midlands TV network ATV, but gradually other ITV regions also aired the show, with Tyne Tees being the last to show it in 1981.

-The unscripted show featured regular presenters Chris Tarrant, Sally James, comedian Lenny Henry, Bob Carolgees (usually with his puppet "Spit" the dog and ex-member of the band Scaffold, John Gorman.
+TISWAS was an unscripted and, at times, chaotic show and featured regular presenters Chris Tarrant, Sally James, comedian Lenny Henry, Bob Carolgees (usually with his puppet "Spit" the dog) and ex-member of the band Scaffold, John Gorman.
 Occasionally, comedian Jim Davidson would make an appearance, too.

 Video clips in the playlist include Legs & Co (who used to dance to the songs on Top Of The Pops when an act couldn't perform in the studio, and before videos were invented!) with actor Dennis Waterman when they became yet another victim of the Phantom Flan

 Flinger and his family.
 You will also find clips of the opening titles and The Pretenders.